Medicaid Planning for the Married Couple

 My asset protection team and I often meet with clients who have a spouse or parent who requires at-home caregiving services, or who resides in a skilled care nursing facility or assisted living facility.
 The clients’ top priority is to be able to provide the best available care for their loved one.
 They meet with me and my team to explore options that allow their loved one to receive the best available care, as well as to learn about ways to legally protect their life savings from having to be spent entirely on that care.

 Medicaid initially considers assets of both spouses when calculating the Community Spouse Resource Allowance.
-The home, one vehicle of any value, and the IRA(s) of the community spouse are not counted.
+The home and one vehicle of any value.
 Assets held within in a properly drafted irrevocable trust for more than 5 years are not counted.
 Real estate owned solely in the name of the community spouse is not counted.
 Funds held within 529 College Savings Accounts are not countable.
 Irrevocable, pre-paid funeral arrangements of the Medicaid applicant and/or spouse, which name either the estate of the deceased or the State of Indiana as beneficiary of excess benefits, are not countable.

 Countable assets consist of the following partial list: checking and savings accounts, cash, money market accounts, certificates of deposit, savings bonds, stocks, mutual funds, investment accounts, retirement accounts of the Medicaid applicant, the cash surrender value of any life insurance policies, annuities, and valuable collections and precious metals.